“Beijing is now the main trading partner for most nations in the region and has the fastest-growing stock of investments.”

 — Oficina del Presidente (@OPRArgentina) November 19, 2024

-Milei is also hoping that his close ties with Donald J Trump and his near-total alignment with US foreign policy will also yield economic dividends for Argentina, particularly with regard to Argentina’s foreign debt to the International Monetary Fund (IMF), where the United States has veto power as the majority member of the organization.
+Milei is hoping that his close ties with Donald J Trump and his near-total alignment with US foreign policy will also yield economic dividends for Argentina, particularly with regard to Argentina’s foreign debt to the International Monetary Fund (IMF), where the United States has veto power as the majority member of the organization.
 Milei is also keen to sign a trade agreement with the US, but he is likely to be disappointed.

 In his first presidency, Trump visited Latin America only once and that was to attend the 2018 G20 summit in Buenos Aires.
 By contrast, this was Xi’s third visit to Peru and the third time he had met with its President Dina Boluarte in a year.

-If anything, a new Trump administration, with Marco Rubio installed as secretary of state, is likely to play the role of spoiler in the region — even more so than recent governments.
+If anything, a new Trump administration, with Marco Rubio installed as secretary of state, is likely to play the role of spoiler in the region — even more so than most other US governments.
 As Matias Spektor of the Getúlio Vargas Foundation in São Paulo told the FT, there is little prospect of Trump boosting US trade and investment in Latin America.
 And if Washington cannot compete with Beijing on economic terms, it will instead try to make life more difficult for Chinese investors by pressuring Latin American countries to curb China’s presence while more generally stirring the pot in the region.

 The Trump transition team is already talking about taking punitive action against Chancay.
 Mauricio Claver-Carone, an adviser to Donald Trump’s transition team, has proposed applying a 60% tariff to products from China and other Latin American countries that pass through the port.
 Claver-Carone cites two motives for taking such action: to address concerns that the port could become an entry point for low-cost goods from China, and to discourage Latin American countries from allowing the Chinese regime to build strategic infrastructure in their territories.